 GLAHW: Do you read outside of the horror genre?
 If so, what else have you read?

 I read quite a bit.
-I read all genres and hold no bias to any.
+I read all genres and hold no bias toward any.

 GLAHW: What’s your favorite genre to write?